freenas/freenas-docs/userguide/intro.rst

 **Major New Features and Improvements**

+* Support for the Key Management Interoperability Protocol (KMIP) has been added.
+This is an extensible protocol designed to use a server to manage encryption keys. :guilabel:`KMIP` has been added to the :menuselection:`System` menu options.

 * Extending storage :ref:`Pools` has been reworked into a single :guilabel:`Add Vdevs` option and expanded to support adding multiple types of vdevs.

+* :ref:`SMB sharing <Windows (SMB) Shares>` has been heavily reworked, with new preset configurations and support for alternate data streams, durable handles, and Apple-style character encoding.
+VFS objects have been replaced with share features that are enabled or disabled with checkboxes.

 **Deprecated and Removed Features**

+* The *Legacy* replication method has been removed from :ref:`Advanced Replication Creation`.

 **New or Updated Software**